Marcin13/posts/Proxmox-cloud-ubuntu-template-creation.md

 >> Note: Ubuntu Cloud-Init images require the virtio-scsi-pci controller type for SCSI drives.
 >>

-Configure a CD-ROM drive to pass the Cloud-Init data to the VM:
 The next step is to configure a CD-ROM drive, which will be used to pass the Cloud-Init data to the VM.

 ```shell